web-infra-dev/rslib/packages/plugin-dts/README.md

 Whether to bundle the DTS files.

-If you want to generate [bundle DTS](https://lib.rsbuild.dev/guide/advanced/dts#bundle-dts) files, you should:
+If you want to [bundle DTS](https://lib.rsbuild.dev/guide/advanced/dts#bundle-dts) files, you should:

-- Install `@microsoft/api-extractor` as a development dependency.
+1. Install `@microsoft/api-extractor` as a development dependency, which is the underlying tool used for bundling DTS files.

 ```bash
 npm add @microsoft/api-extractor -D
 ```

-- Set `bundle` to `true`.
+2. Set `bundle` to `true`.

 ```js
 pluginDts({